PeterRusznak/hashnode/cko1fc10701kuegs17esch7bu.md

 Too good to be true?
 We shall see.
 I definitely root for them.

 This tutorial's code is available on [Github](https://github.com/PeterRusznak/Internet_Computer_CRUD_example).
-Special thanks to **enzoh** whose [repository](https://github.com/enzoh/superheroes) was quite useful doing my baby steps on the rough terrain of [motoko](https://sdk.dfinity.org/docs/language-guide/motoko.html).
+Special thanks to **enzoh** whose [repository](https://github.com/enzoh/superheroes) was quite helpful when I did my baby steps on the rough terrain of [motoko](https://sdk.dfinity.org/docs/language-guide/motoko.html).

 ## Software versions